TianaD/Reading-Notes/Class01.md

     - Indented item
 - Fourth item

+### Lists +
+To add another element in a list while preserving the continuity of the list, indent the element four spaces or one tab, as shown in the following examples.

+Paragraphs

+Blockquotes

+Code Blocks

+Lists

+### Code

+Escaping Backticks

+Code Blocks

+Horizontal Rules

 ### This is how a ***link*** is created in markdown
 [Barbie Life in the Dreamhouse-Season 1 Episode 1](https://www.youtube.com/watch?v=nTDirUh_MHA)